cdl-geneseo/geneseo-dictionary/S/Smoochie_or_Smooch.md

 # Smoochie or Smooch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Smoochie or Smooch

 Created by  Kayla Stewart on May 04, 2023

 (adj) 1.
 New York City Slang; mostly used towards women in a derogatory manner– i.e. a woman who is known for having multiple partners.
 Example: &quot;Jessica is definitely a smoochie, she's slept around with half of the town.'&quot; (Stewart, S-Z, 2023)